Celebrating the importance of connections and relationships between children and nature.

 We fund research into the learning and development of babies and young children.
 Research which looks at play, the natural world, respectful pedagogy, responsive and nurturing relationships, high quality education and training.

-Recent Froebel Trust funded research projects have focused on children's connections and access to nature:
+Recent Froebel Trust funded research projects all about children and nature:

 - A life ‘in and with nature?’
 An exploration of outdoor provision in baby room